 This class is graded on a point system.
-Everyone starts with zero and can earn up to 340 points.
 You can figure out how you are doing at any given time during the semester by dividing your current point total by the total amount of possible points up to that part of the course.
 Here is a link to UF's grading policy to learn more: https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/.